chimericdream/worldofpannotia.com/src/_wondrous_items/robe-of-useful-items.md

      * Hempen rope (50-foot coil)
      * Sack

     In addition, the robe has several other patches.
-Roll 4d4 for the number of other patches and then roll for each patch on the table below to determine its nature.
+Roll {% die_roll 4 4 0 %} for the number of other patches and then roll for each patch on the table below to determine its nature.

     |---
     | d% | Result